 Movement Is A Must

-Chiropractic care, acupuncture and acupressure help support energy flow but don’t forget about walking!
-The average American dog gets less than 15 minutes of exercises per day.
-That also means 15 minutes or less of breathing fresh air.
+Chiropractic care, acupuncture, and acupressure help support energy flow … but don’t forget about walking!
+The average American dog gets less than 15 minutes of exercise per day.
+That also means 15 minutes or less of breathing fresh air!

-6 Herbs To Help Shrink Fatty Tumors In Dogs
+6 Herbs To Help Shrink Lipomas In Dogs

-Dandelion increases circulation by thinning fluids and supports the linings of the gut by decreasing permeability.
+Dandelion increases circulation by thinning fluids and supports the lining of the gut.
 It stimulates the release of bile by the gallbladder to help digest fats.
-Dandelion is a potent lipoma fighter due to its ability to facilitate the removal of toxins through the kidneys and liver.
+Dandelion is a potent fighter of lipomas in dogs.
+This is due to its ability to ease the removal of toxins through the kidneys and liver.

 - Chamomile makes an effective infusion (a tea steeped 20-30 minutes) added to your dog’s food.
 Add 1 Tablespoon for every 30 pounds of body weight.

 - Give as a tincture, 5 drops for every 30 pounds twice a day.